akshshar/xr-auditor/README.md

 &nbsp;
 &nbsp;

 Once the install is triggered, individual cron jobs and apps are set up in the different domains as shown below to start sending collected data periodically to a remote server (identified in the SERVER_CONFIG in `userfiles/auditor.cfg.yml`) securely over SSH:

+&nbsp;
+&nbsp;

 <a href="https://github.com/akshshar/xr-auditor/blob/master/iosxr-auditor-operation.png?raw=true">![xr-auditor-install](https://github.com/akshshar/xr-auditor/blob/master/iosxr-auditor-operation.png?raw=true)</a>